cdrummey216/whoami/whoami.md

 * 5f: Living as Art

-# The Complexity of Now
+# Part 0: The Complexity of Now

 But first, some definitions.